-There is no cure for LBD.
-Medications and nonmedical therapies, like physical therapy, manage symptoms as much as possible.
+There is no cure for Lewy body dementia (LBD).
+Medications and nonmedical therapies, like physical, occupational and speech therapies, manage symptoms as much as possible.

-Medications called cholinesterase inhibitors (Aricept®, Exelon®) help manage the cognitive symptoms of LBD.
+Medications called cholinesterase inhibitors (Aricept®, Exelon®, Razadyne®) help manage the cognitive symptoms of LBD.
+Memantine (Namenda®) may also be helpful.
 Symptoms of Parkinsonism, like tremors, are usually treated with levodopa, a drug commonly used to treat Parkinson’s disease.

-You may also benefit from treatments like physical therapy or speech therapy.
+You or your loved one may also benefit from treatments like physical therapy or speech therapy.
 These treatments help retain physical function and improve muscle strength.

-What complications are associated with Lewy body dementia?
+What complications are associated with medications used to treat Lewy body dementia (LBD)?

 Up to 50% of people living with Lewy body dementia (LBD) can have severe side effects when treated with certain antipsychotic medications.
 These are known as the typical or traditional antipsychotics and include such drugs as thoridazine, haloperidol, chlorpromazine and perphenazine.
 This class of older, first-generation antipsychotics can cause sedation and make cognitive symptoms and movement problems (Parkinsonism) worse.
 A life-threatening reaction to an antipsychotic medication, called neuroleptic malignant syndrome, is possible.
 Symptoms include rigid muscles, changing blood pressure, high fever, confusion and fast heart rate.
 Contact your healthcare provider immediately if you or your loved are taking an antipsychotic and develop these symptoms.